 Frilly fonts for your V-Day messages

 While the words on your card are important, it’s crucial to use a font that echoes your sentiments.
 Click Text at the bottom of the Sweethearts menu and you’ll find a nice selection of sweet fonts to choose from.
 Sacramento or Signature Pro will give your message that handwriting-esque appeal, while Emily’s Candy is more playful, with little hearts instead of dots over the i’s.
 (OMG, adorbs!)
 Peruse our other font choices in the Text tab.
-You can also go to Overlays and use things like banners, ribbons, and labels behind your text to amp up the mood.
+You can also go to Graphics and use things like banners, ribbons, and labels behind your text to amp up the mood.

 If you need help trying to figure out what you want to say to your loved one, you’ll get some great ideas from our “What to Say on Valentine’s Day: Love Messages for Your Sweethearts” tutorial.
 So head on over to Sweethearts and get after it, people.
 All hail love!